mattbelsky/KomodoCrypto/README.md

 Request parameter (required):
 * milliseconds - the interval after the previous execution has finished to begin the next

-[PUT] Stops the scanning and trading operation.
+[DELETE] Stops the scanning and trading operation.
+No request parameter needed

 ## Tech Stack
 * Java 8